 FDA History Office

-When the NIH Division of Biologics Standards staff of nearly 270, including more than 100 scientists and health professionals, were transferred officially to the FDA on July 1, 1972, the core work of biologics regulation and research remained the same: licensing both manufacturers and their products, creating the physical and written standards and carrying out the necessary research to apply to biological products, inspecting manufacturing facilities to confirm compliance with standards, testing product samples prior to their commercial distribution, and monitoring experiments involving new biological materials (investigational new drugs).
+The NIH DBS staff of nearly 270, including more than 100 scientists and health professionals, were transferred officially to the FDA on July 1, 1972, and became the Bureau of Biologics, known as "the Bureau."
+The core work of the Bureau's biologics regulation and research remained the same: licensing both manufacturers and their products; creating the physical and written standards and carrying out the necessary research to apply them to biological products; inspecting manufacturing facilities to confirm compliance with standards; testing product samples prior to their commercial distribution; and monitoring experiments involving new biological materials (investigational new drugs).

 FDA History Office